HaiDang2001VN/fpt-de/Homeworks/Ex2/README.md

 ### ELT Example

 **Example**: A tech company collects large volumes of log data from its web applications.
 They use an ELT process to extract the raw log data, load it directly into a cloud-based data lake, and then transform the data within the data lake to identify patterns and anomalies.
 This enables real-time monitoring and quick identification of issues.

-Understanding the differences between these two methodologies is crucial for optimizing data integration and achieving efficient data management.
-The choice between ETL and ELT depends on the specific needs and constraints of the data engineering project.